-- 5. Install the foam tape apply 1/2" x 1/2" open-cell foam strips around the top of the supply air duct collar to ensure that all the conditioned air is delivered into the room (see Figure 29).
-Failure to do so results in recirculation of the conditioned air through the cabinet unit causing the unit to short cycle. - 6.
-Install the foam tape Apply 1" x 1" open-cell foam strips to the wether angle this prevents outside air from entering around the chassis to the room from the sides and top of the cabinet.
-Install the strips to weather strip between the wall sleeve and the cooling chassis (see Figure 30).
+4. Install the foam tape - Apply 1" x 1" open-cell foam strips to prevent outside air from entering around the chassis to the room from the sides and top of the cabinet.
+Install the strips between the wall sleeve and the cooling chassis (see Figure 24).
 It is imperative to have a solid air seal between the wall sleeve and the chassis.
-Failure to do so will result in air leakage from outdoor to indoor causing system problems (example coils freezing, short cycling, and constant running of unit).
+Failure to do so will result in air leakage from outdoor to indoor causing system problems (example - coils freezing, short cycling, and constant running of unit).
 If there is a need for more foam than supplied in kit, consult the factory.

-Figure 30 Foam tape installation against wall sleeves
+Figure 24 Foam tape installation against wall sleeves

-- 7. Connecting the optional hydronic coil if the hydronic heat option has been ordered, then the hydronic coil will need to be field installed on the new unit.
+5. Connecting the optional hydronic coil - if the hydronic heat option has been ordered, then the hydronic coil will need to be field installed on the new unit.
+Hydronic coils are not factory installed and need to be ordered.
 The coil with the old unit can be located in the subbase, under the chassis in a special attachment, or above the chassis in a special attachment.
-It is necessary to know where the coil is to be located and the physical size of the coil so the new coil can be verified if ordered for replacement.
-The new coil should be installed in the same manner as the coil it is replacing. - Remove the 2-position connector assembly from kit bag supplied with unit (this will have 2 yellow wires attached).
+It is necessary to know where the coil is to be located and the physical size of the

-- Connect this 2-position connector to the 2-position connection located on the bottom of the control box panel. - Connecting the accessory Aquastat if the accessory Aquastat has been ordered then it will need to be field installed. - Remove the black jumper wire located on the bottom panel of the control box (this is also terminated with a 2-position connector). - Cut the jumper wire in the middle and splice the Aquastat to the jumper. - Place the connector back into original location.
-Refer to the wiring diagram on the unit for details. - Secure the chassis after ensuring that all seals are the correct size and in the proper location and the correct baffles are attached to the condenser coil and in the proper orientation, slide the unit into final position and tighten any tie down bolts or screws as necessary. - 10.
-Install the control section Remove the front cover of the unit.
-In a unit mount installation, take the thermal bulb from the control section and run the capillary tube bulb along the unit to the blower section.
-(There will be no thermostat bulb if a remote thermostat option is used.)
-While looking at the sides of the blower housing, there are two clips that will support the thermal bulb.
-Remove the screws (keep screws to reattach) that hold these clips and slide the thermal bulb into the clips.
-Fasten the clips back into place, making sure to not kink the bulb.
-After the thermostat is in place, mount the control box in the cabinet in the same location as the old control box ,reinstall the front cover of the unit and finish the installation.

-- 11. Hard-wired units If the unit is hard wired, follow the instructions on page 11 to verify existing wiring and overcurrent protection.
-Hard wire the line voltage to control box and plug cooling chassis line cord into control box receptacle and molex plugs.
+- coil so the new coil can be verified if ordered for replacement.
+The new coil should be installed in the same manner as the coil it is replacing. - Remove the 2-position connector assembly from kit bag supplied with unit (this will have 2 yellow wires attached). - Connect this 2-position connector to the 2-position connection located on the bottom of the control box panel. - Connecting the Accessory Aquastat if the accessory Aquastat has been ordered then it will need to be field installed. - Remove the black jumper wire located on the bottom panel of the control box (this is also terminated with a 2-position connector). - Cut the jumper wire in the middle and splice the Aquastat to the jumper. - Place the connector back into original location.
+Refer to the wiring diagram on the unit for details. - Aquastat accessories can be orderd.
+Kit contains molex connectors - 7.
+Secure the chassis after ensuring that all seals are the correct size and in the proper location and the correct baffles are attached to the condenser coil and in the proper orientation, slide the unit into final position and tighten any tie down bolts or screws as necessary. - 8.
+Hard-wired units If the unit is hard wired, follow the instructions on page 15 to verify existing wiring and overcurrent protection.
 Remove the line cord wires from the PTAC/PTHP power entrance terminals.
 Route the power supply wiring through a strain-relief bushing and connect leads to the power entrance terminals.
 Secure the strain-relief clamp.
 (If wiring is through conduit, insert the conduit through the control box knockout and secure in place.)
-DO NOT turn on power until completing instructions in "Final Inspection and Startup" on page 26. - 12.
-DO NOT PLUG IN the line cord, if used.
-Follow instructions in "Final Inspection and Startup" on page 26.
+DO NOT turn on power until completing instructions in "Final Inspection and Startup" on page 28. - DO NOT PLUG IN the line cord, if used.
+Follow instructions in "Final Inspection and Startup" on page 28.